ncarrier/carino-doc/README.md

 For building the car, the building instructions have been exported in HTML here:
 `models/lego_car_prototype/Building Instructions [car].html`
 Some additional steps have to be taken in order to integrate the servo motor, the two DC motors and the missing steering-related parts.
-Their description will come soon.
-TODO
+The steps to take are described in models/lego\_car\_prototype/additionnal\_instructions.md.

 ## GNU Free Documentation License